Chapter 1: Introduction

 The encoding takes numbers and maps them to the specific characters.
 In my example, the encoding is utf-8, or 8-bit Unicode, which is capable of encoding virtually every character used by humans in all their various writing systems.

-lightbulb Tip:
+Tip: That

-That short description of character encoding barely scratches the surface of the subject.
-If you want to learn more about character encoding, go to Google and search for character encoding.
-You'll be surfing for hours!
+the subject.
+If you want to learn more about character encoding, go to

 Back to the Address Book.